stacksonstack/MyPokeParty/README.md

 * Fork this repo
 * In terminal run `bundle install`
 * In terminal run `yarn install --check-files`
+* In terminal run `rails db:migrate`
+* In terminal run `rails db:seed`
 * In terminal run `rails s`
-* Open your local server on your browser
+* Open your local server on your browser at http://localhost:3000/sessions/new_login
 * Click on Log in if you are a returning user, or sign up if you are a new user.
-If you don’t have an account and don’t want to make one, feel free to skip this step.
+You won't be able to access the site without logging in first!
-* If you sign up or log in, you will be directed to your profile.
+* When you sign up or log in, you will be directed to your profile.
 If you do not have a party, you will see a button that allows you to catch Pokemon.
 If you do have a party, you will see options to either update your party or release all of your Pokemon.
 * If you choose to either create a new party or update your current one, you will be redirected to our party form.
 Here, you can choose each of your 6 Pokemon from a dropdown menu.
 When you’re ready, press submit and your new party is ready to go!
-* At any point, regardless of whether you are logged in or not, feel free to click on Pokemon or trainers in the nav bar.
+* At any point, feel free to click on Pokemon or trainers in the nav bar.
 Pokemon will bring you to an index page with pictures and pokedex numbers for every Pokemon.
 Click on any one of them to learn more.
 If you click on users, you will see a list of all of our users.
 Click on any of them to view their party.

 ## Contributors
 * Stacey Carrillo